 I microwaved mine for this project and it worked out really well!
 Just nuke for 30-60 seconds at a time, stirring after each interval.
 When it’s all melted and clear, you’ll know you’re ready to roll.
 At this point, you could add some fragrance if you want.
 I opted to add lavender (also found at Michaels).

 Pour into your baby food jars.
-Careful!
-It’s hot!
-I propped up my wicks a bit using butter knives as they were titled off to the side.
+Careful – it’s hot!
+I propped up my wicks a bit using butter knives as they were tilted off to the side.
 I left them in place until the wax had hardened.

 I then went for a three mile run and when I came back, my candles were nearly done!

 Once the jars are cool, you can decorate them!
 (My favorite part.)
 You have a couple routes you could go for this part.
-You could use ribbon and Mod Podge, or you could use some stickers, or any combination, really.
+You could use ribbon and Mod Podge, or you could use some stickers, or any combination of fun doodads, really.
 Check out these awesome stickers I found at Fred Meyer!

 See that Smash tape?
 It’s really, really awesome.
 It’s like a thick tape with a design on it.
 I thought it would be perfect for this project.
 So make sure to poke around the crafting and scrapbooking section of your Fred Meyer store for ideas, too!